ansible-tmm/aiops-hub/README-AIOps.md

 3. **Remediation Workflow**

    Generates a playbook via Ansible Lightspeed, syncs it to Git, builds another Job Template.
-This also falls uner **Interference** part of the AIOps workflow.
-For this solution we are using one AI LLM endpoint (Red hat AI) to figure out what the issue is and diagnose it, and one AI LLM endpoint to create an Ansible Playbook to remediate the issue.
-This is considered a A **multi-LLM workflow**, as we are using 2 or more LLM endpoints within our workflow.
+This also falls under the **Inference** part of the AIOps workflow.
+For this solution we are using one AI LLM endpoint (Red Hat AI) to figure out what the issue is and diagnose it, and one AI LLM endpoint to create an Ansible Playbook to remediate the issue.
+This is considered a **multi-LLM workflow**, as we are using 2 or more LLM endpoints within our workflow.

 4. **Execute Remediation**

-   The final Job Template that fixes the issue on your IT infrastrucure.
+   The final Job Template that fixes the issue on your IT infrastructure.
 This is executing the Ansible Playbook that was generated in the previous workflow.
-This falls under the **automation** part of AIOps and wraps up our self healing infrastructure use-case..
+This falls under the **automation** part of AIOps and wraps up our self healing infrastructure use-case.

 > <img src="https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/72x72/1f4a1.png" width="20" style="vertical-align:text-bottom;"> Could this be one workflow?
 Yes — but it’s broken up for review points and easier adoption.